-The filing thresholds are revised periodically, with the next adjustment expected in the first guarter of 2019.
+The filing thresholds are revised annually, with the next adjustment expected in the first quarter of 2021.

-Unless an exemption applies, a notification generally must be filed when a transaction is valued in excess of USD 84.4 million, so long as one party has more than USD 168.8 million in either net annual sales or total assets and the other party has more than USD 16.9 million in either net annual sales or total assets.
-Transactions valued above USD 337.6 million require notification irrespective of the size of the parties.
+Unless an exemption applies, a notification generally must be filed when a transaction is valued in excess of USD 94 million, so long as one party has more than USD 188 million in either net annual sales or total assets and the other party has more than USD 18.8 million in total assets or annual net sales (if a manufacturer).
+Transactions valued above USD 376 million require notification irrespective of the size of the parties.

-Other regulatory or government approvals The purchase and sale of securities, including the shares of a corporation and ownership interests in many other entities, are strictly regulated by both federal and state governments.
+An acquisition or merger may trigger other regulatory or government approvals.
+The purchase and sale of securities, including the shares of a corporation and ownership interests in many other entities, are strictly regulated by both federal and state governments.

 A non-US company may issue shares or other securities in the United States to finance an acquisition, for example, by exchanging its shares for the shares or assets of the target company.
-However, the shares or other securities must be issued pursuant to a registration statement filed with the Securities and Exchange Commission (SEC) (containing or incorporating detailed information regarding the issuer's business affairs and financial condition), unless an exemption from registration is available.
+However, the shares or other securities must be issued pursuant to a registration statement filed with the Securities and Exchange Commission ("SEC") (containing or incorporating detailed information regarding the issuer's business affairs and financial condition), unless an exemption from registration is available.
 A commonly used exemption in acquisitions of closely held companies is the private offering exemption, that is, an offering to a limited number of sophisticated investors.

-Overall, the United States M&A market is sophisticated and is accustomed to due diligence on matters such as bank signatory authority, IT integration, branding matters, post-closing tax planning and other post-acquisition integration concerns that drive value.
+Overall, the United States M&A market is sophisticated and is accustomed to due diligence on matters such as bank signatory authority, IT integration, branding matters, post-closing tax planning, and other post-acquisition integration concerns that drive value.